 California runs a statewide used-mattress recycling program branded Bye Bye Mattress, operated by the nonprofit Mattress Recycling Council.
 It is paid for by a recycling fee collected when you buy a new mattress or box spring, which means dropping off an old one at a participating collection site costs nothing extra at the point of disposal.
 The program lists permanent drop-off locations and periodic collection events across the state, including the Bay Area.

 There are two easy paths.
-First, if you are buying a replacement, ask the retailer to take the old mattress at delivery: most participating retailers recycle it for you.
+First, if you are buying a replacement, ask the retailer to take the old mattress at delivery: California law (Public Resources Code 42992) requires the retailer to offer free pickup of your old mattress at delivery, though a retailer may refuse one it determines is contaminated.
 Second, if you are not buying new, look up a participating drop-off site and bring the mattress there.
-Either way it is diverted from the landfill, because the steel, foam, wood, and fiber inside a mattress are recyclable when handled through the right channel.
+Either way it can be diverted from the landfill, because the steel, foam, wood, and fiber inside a mattress are recyclable when handled through the right channel.

 Arizona: the real options

 Arizona does not have a statewide mattress recycling program, so disposal runs through local services rather than a single recycling network.
 Three options cover most situations.
 Municipal bulk-trash pickup, sometimes called uncontained or large-item collection, is offered by many Phoenix-metro cities on a set schedule, so check whether your town collects large items weekly, monthly, or by appointment.
-A transfer station or landfill will accept a mattress for a tipping fee if you can haul it yourself.
+Most transfer stations and landfills accept a mattress for a tipping fee if you can haul it yourself.
+Call ahead, since acceptance rules and residency requirements vary by facility.
 And a junk-removal or moving company can pick it up when hauling it yourself is not practical.

 Because there is no fee-funded recycling program, an Arizona mattress is more likely to be landfilled than recycled.
 If keeping it out of the landfill matters to you, ask a hauler whether they route mattresses to a recycler, and confirm your city bulk-pickup rules so the mattress is set out correctly and actually gets collected.